LegendsUnchained/vpx-standalone-alp4k/external/vpx-jaws/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-jaws.elf
-- Download the table and directb2s versions listed above and copy them into this folder
+- Download the table and directb2s versions listed above, extract (if necessary) and copy them to external/vpx-jaws
-- Make sure .vpx and .directb2s and Jaws in English.ini are all named the same
+- Make sure (.vpx), (.directb2s), and (.ini) files are all named the same.
+DO NOT RENAME VPReg.ini file!
 - Inside the table zip there is a folder titled music, copy it into this folder
 - "You're gonna need a bigger USB!"